Sutanu2004/8051-Proteus-Simulation/README.md

 # 8051-Proteus-Simulation
 An entire 8051 development board simulated in Proteus, interfaced with external RAM, 8255 port extender
-# 8085 Microprocessor System with 8255, External RAM, and Address Decoding
+# 8051 Microcontroller System with 8255, External RAM, and Address Decoding

 ## Overview

-This project implements a complete **8085 microprocessor-based system** in Proteus.
+This project implements a complete **8051 microcontroller-based system** in Proteus.
 The system integrates:

-* The **8085 CPU**
+* The **8051 CPU**
 * An **8255 Programmable Peripheral Interface (PPI)** as a port extender
 * **External SRAM (6264)** for read/write memory
 * Address decoding using a **74HC154** or **74HC138**